 If you’re questioning whether online colleges are legit, we’re here to say that yes, there are many solid online college options that are worth your money.
-However, that doesn’t mean that there aren’t some less-than-savory institutions out there that are just after your money.
+However, that doesn’t mean that there aren’t some less-than-savory institutions out there that you should avoid.
 Here, we’re going to show you how to separate the reputable schools from the fly-by-night diploma factories.

 Get Free Information For Your Degree

-Let's look at the things you should evaluate when considering online colleges, including:
+Let's look at the things you should evaluate when considering online-only colleges, including:

 - Accreditation - We'll talk about why it matters and how to check it.